Rostyslavkoo/cotix-test/README.md

 ## How to Run the Application

-1. Make sure you have Node.js and npm installed on your system.
+1. Make sure you have Node.js and npm installed on your system. `(Node v16.3.0)`
 2. Clone this repository to your local machine.
 3. Navigate to the project directory using the terminal/command prompt.
 4. Install the project dependencies using the following command: